MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

 Using the Masked method for cutout assets with transparent backgrounds dramatically reduces world capacity compared with the Transparent or Blend methods.
 Transparency is far more demanding for Horizon Worlds’ rendering engine: whenever semi-transparent elements are processed, performance costs increase.
 Whenever possible, use masked cutouts instead of semi-transparent assets to optimize performance.

-## Topic One : Preparing Your Texture in Adobe Photoshop
+## Preparing Your Texture in Adobe Photoshop

 1. Create a new document at 2048 × 2048 px (2K).
 Square textures are standard and supported sizes include 1024×1024, 2048×2048, 4096×4096 - stick to those where possible.
 2. Place or paste your artwork (alien, prop, etc.) into the document.